p4ulor/Battleships/code/front-end/README.md

 ## 2-c Run a webpack mock-server to easily try it out in the browser
 - npm run start
+- Will be available at http://localhost:8080/

-Running the webpack mock-server is recommended during development because it auto-updates on code changes.
+Running the Webpack mock-server is recommended during development because it auto-updates on code changes.
 Note: it doesn't build files.
 And it only listens to changes in src.
-The keyword `run` is optional by the way

-Note that this folder contains certain language syntaxes and libraries that can only be run with NodeJS ([see](https://github.com/isel-leic-daw/s2223i-51d-51n-public/blob/main/docs/lecture-notes/03.0-the-browser-application-platform.md)), but the end product must be pure (vanilla) Javascript in order for the browser to interpret.
-And `webpack` is the dependency that does it for us
+Note that this folder contains certain language syntaxes and libraries that can only be run with NodeJS ([see](https://github.com/isel-leic-daw/s2223i-51d-51n-public/blob/main/docs/lecture-notes/03.0-the-browser-application-platform.md)), BUT the end product must be pure (vanilla) Javascript in order for the browser to interpret.
+And `webpack` is the library that does it for us

 # Dependencies included
 ### React